In late 2000 I was working in the business brands side of Dragon (now Dragon Rouge) when I was asked to describe my role in the company

 I came up with a clunky but accurate 'Corporate Brand Identity Designer'.
 A couple of years later I later argued that the context of a brand determines whether it's a business or consumer brand.
 Also, 'corporate identity' was beginning to look old-fashioned and corporations had been getting a bad rep and so I reduced the description to a leaner 'Brand Identity Designer'

 Although I very rarely get involved in product brand projects exclusively this description also covers consumer brand work, which has proven more valuable than I could have expected.
 Nowadays, business brands are often also the product and/or service brand and you might say that these sorts of projects are most suited to my skill-set

-Some might argue that 'Brand Designer' or 'Branding Designer' capture the same skill-set.
-But, these role descriptions belie a misunderstanding of 'brand identity experience' in relation to 'brand experience'.
-A brand experience always includes a brand identity experience but a brand identity experience does not require firsthand experience of the products and services that form the fundamentals of a brand experience
+Some might argue that Brand Designer or Branding Designer do equally good jobs of describing the role but these belie a misunderstanding of 'brand' in relation to 'brand identity'.
+A brand experience always includes a brand identity experience but a brand identity experience does not require a direct experience of a brand, which usually is usually a tangible experience such as a product or service

 The necessity to overstep this role description is further qualified by distinctions that I make within design.
 In short, there are two aspect to design: (1) design as form-giving and (2) design as configuration.
 As all creative endeavours require unique configurations but not necessarily unique material form, the value of design as configuration has become ignoreable.
 This is especially because design tools are now ubiquitous and it only makes sense to speak of design in the context of direct and material form-giving

 At this stage of my career it's become clear that I contribute much more than brand identity design services to a business.
 Brand strategy is exclusively about creative configuration of many variables that are mostly expressed in language.
 I do a lot of this in my work and so it makes mores sense to describe myself as brand identity specialist